ml5js/Intro-ML-Arts-IMA-F20/03_ml_models/README.md

 * [Ted Talk: The era of blind faith in big data must end](https://www.youtube.com/watch?v=_2u_eHHzRto) and Cathy O'Neil's [Risk Consulting & Algorithmic Auditing firm](https://orcaarisk.com/)

 ### Assignment 3, due Monday Sept 28:
-1. Read [Real-Time Human Pose Estimation in the Browser with TensorFlow.js](https://medium.com/tensorflow/real-time-human-pose-estimation-in-the-browser-with-tensorflow-js-7dd0bc881cd5) by Dan Oved, with editing and illustrations by Irene Alvarado and Alexis Gallo.
 2. Read [Mixing movement and machine](https://medium.com/artists-and-machine-intelligence/mixing-movement-and-machine-848095ea5596) by Maya Man
 3. Read [Humans of AI](https://humans-of.ai/editorial) by Philipp Schmitt
 4. Pick [one of the models described in Ellen Nickles slides](https://docs.google.com/presentation/d/1Ta8oen66-WgrShq4SdAl_hQ1DZnEWoOdC1wMGlIlswM/edit#slide=id.p) (PoseNet, UNET, BodyPix, CoCoSSD) and following the examples above and the [ml5.js documentation](http://learn.ml5js.org/) and experiment with controlling elements of a p5.js sketch (color, geometry, sound, text) with the output of the model.
 (You may also choose a ml5.js model not covered in Ellen's slides)